scuzzydude/asimov/asimov.md

 After The Foundation goes forward, I suspect they'll be hundreds of Scoot focused on Einstein.
 Initially, physicist and historians from different countries and backgrounds will create Scoot based on their own take on Einstein's genius.
 After a few decades, alliances will form, and perhaps after fifty years, there are two mainstream Scoot.

-Scoot(54132) was formed by a group of mathematicians out of Princeton, and through mergers, build a huge scootage, mostly of other mathematicians.
+Scoot(54132) was formed by a group of mathematicians out of Princeton, and through mergers, built a huge scootage, mostly of other mathematicians.
 Their focus is the brilliance in Einstein's work.
 They are literalist, they believe Einstein's genius is to be found in the papers he wrote and in his equations.
 They study Einstein's papers and look for hidden meaning, continually publishing interpretations and proofs on the scoot-chain.

 Scoot(102343) was formed by a group of Physicists from Germany, but gradually comes to include people from all walks of life.
 This Scoot is dedicated to Einstein the man, and seek to remember not what he wrote, but how he saw the world in the context of his quote, "*Imagination is more important than knowledge.*" They study Einstein the man, and even commissioned the award-winning movie *Einstein in Love.*[^18]

 In 2079, coincidently two hundred years after Einstein's birth, an obscure physicist named Doug who is a member of the Scoot(102343) scootage, discovers a new set of equations, that prove everything that Einstein came up with was wrong.
 Einstein's equations worked, like Newton's, as mere approximations.
-A new kind of math is needed to be understand the universe, a kind of mathematics that was beyond the human limits of direct comprehension, but Siri was able to figure out in 14 milliseconds as soon as her 15^th^ generation Quantum CPUs were brought online.
+A new kind of math is needed to understand the universe, a kind of mathematics that was beyond the human limits of direct comprehension, but Siri was able to figure out in 14 milliseconds as soon as her 15^th^ generation Quantum CPUs were brought online.
 Doug just happened to have the imagination to ask her the right question.
 "Doug" becomes the new synonym for genius -- somebody who can sweet talk Siri.

 Scoot(54132) loses value at once, while Scoot(102343) continues to gain value.
 After all, Imagination is more powerful than knowledge.
 The overall value of all Einstein related Scoot remained constant and even went up a little.
 The lesson learned: if a problem is too hard to figure out with math, just make something up.
 That's the lesson Einstein taught us.